Popular Grand Bahama liveaboards Explore all liveaboards

 Getting To Grand Bahama

-Grand Bahama has its own international airport called the Grand Bahama International Airport, this is a privately owned airport and flights arrive here from numerous destinations within the United States.
-If flying is not for you, or you want to get a taste of those sparkling turquoise waters, then you can take a ferry from Fort Lauderdale, Florida direct to Grand Bahama.
+Grand Bahama has its international airport called the Grand Bahama International Airport, a privately owned airport, and flights arrive here from numerous destinations within the United States.
+If flying is not for you, or you want to taste those sparkling turquoise waters, you can take a ferry from Fort Lauderdale, Florida, directly to Grand Bahama.